code11/engine/docs/docs/api/path-composers/arg.md

 }
 ```

-We can access tags for the Todo with `id`, by composing our path using `Arg`:
+It is possible to access tags for the Todo with `id`, by composing path using
+`Arg`:

 ```tsx
 const TodoItem: view = ({